While Madonna may have made the middle tooth gap famous, gaps in teeth can present a range of problems that could impact your dental health.

 However, gaps in teeth are not a purely cosmetic problem, and can have a more profound effect on your overall dental health.

-Firstly, food can become stuck between tilting teeth, which can create all kinds of other issues including tooth decay and gum disease.
+Secondly as the adjacent teeth tilt, gaps occur in other areas and food collection can occur.
+This can create all kinds of other issues including tooth decay and gum disease on these adjacent teeth.

-Finally, gaps in teeth may also lead to TMJ-related issues that can cause pain in your jaw joints or even affect muscle control in your jaw movement.
-It also means that you may lose the bone underneath the tooth, as well.
+Finally, gaps in teeth may also lead to TMJ-related issues that can cause pain in your jaw joints.

 That’s why loosing one tooth often very quickly results in losing other teeth if left untreated.
-If you lose multiple teeth, your jaw many change shape and you can get that sunken look, and let’s face it, nobody wants to look old.
+If you lose multiple teeth, your jaw many change shape and you can get that sunken look.

 The good news is that there are several simple procedures available to close gaps in teeth and avoid these problems before they arise.